 As you read about the many monarchs featured on this website you will come across the names of many castles and palaces, some of which are universally recognised and some virtually unheard of.

 The United Kingdom is awash with palaces, castles and stately homes, but not all of them are owned by royals, in fact Queen Elisabeth II actually has only five royal residences, two castles, two palaces and one stately home and of those five only two are actually privately owned by herself.
 These five royal residences have not always been the homes of choice of former monarchs however, with several castles and palaces, some of which are no longer with us, having been used by previous monarchs.

-Listed below are twenty seven royal residences which have been the official homes of either the English, British or Scottish monarchs over the past one thousand years.
+Listed below, in alphabetical order, are twenty eight royal residences which have been the official homes of either the English, British or Scottish monarchs over the past one thousand years.

 Balmoral Castle is situated in Royal Deeside in Aberdeenshire in Scotland and is one of only two privately owned royal residences of the monarch.

 Originally built in 1390 by Sir William Drummond for Scotland's King Robert II, the castle was formerly rented by and then brought by Queen Victoria and Prince Albert as a holiday home in 1848 and remodeled into what we see today.

 Since then the castle, which is now part of a fully working 64,000 acre estate, is one of the royal family's favourite retreats, with the family taking regular annual Summer holidays there.

 Beaumont Palace was built around 1130 by England's King Henry 1.